Adellica/git-site/readme.md

 This is a [CHICKEN]-egg.
 Install like this:

 ```
-$ sudo apt-get install chicken-bit # or chicken or something similar
+$ sudo apt-get install chicken-bin # or chicken or something similar
 $ git clone <this-repo> && cd <this-repo>
 $ chicken-install -s
 ```